danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^Hall]: We are thinking of Stuart Hall's essay "Encoding/Decoding" in which he argues that people can play an active role in decoding messages; Stuart Hall et al, eds. *Culture, Media, Language* (London: Hutchison, 1980), 128-38.

 [^Vee]: Annette Vee, *Coding Literacy: How computer programing is changing writing* (Cambridge, Mass.: MIT Press, 2017, 4).
 Beyond coding literacy, we can also observe other kinds of literacy in mainstream media, policy making and academic discourses, such as procedural, data and digital literacy.
 See Ian Bogost, "Procedural Literacy: Problem Solving with Programming, Systems, & Play", *The Journal of Media Literacy*, vol. 52, no. 1-2, 2015; Michael Mateas, "Procedural Literacy: Educating the New Media Practitioner", *On the Horizon.
 Special issue.
-Future of Games, Simulations and Interactive Media in Learning Contexts*, vol. 13, no. 1, 2005; Annette N. Markham, “Taking Data Literacy to the Streets: Critical Pedagogy in the Public Sphere.” *Qualitative Inquiry* (August 2019). doi:10.1177/1077800419859024; Teressa Umali, "Exclusive: Promoting Digital Literacy in the Philippine Education System, *OpenGov Asia*, web, available at: https://www.opengovasia.com/promoting-digital-literacy-in-the-philippine-education-system/.
+Future of Games, Simulations and Interactive Media in Learning Contexts*, vol. 13, no. 1, 2005; Annette N. Markham, “Taking Data Literacy to the Streets: Critical Pedagogy in the Public Sphere.” *Qualitative Inquiry* (August 2019). doi:10.1177/1077800419859024; Teressa Umali, "Exclusive: Promoting Digital Literacy in the Philippine Education System, *OpenGov Asia*, web, available at  https://www.opengovasia.com/promoting-digital-literacy-in-the-philippine-education-system/.

-[^Cayley]: John Cayley, The code is not the text unless it is the text, 2002 electronic book review, available at http://electronicbookreview.com/essay/the-code-is-not-the-text-unless-it-is-the-text/, see also Katherine Hayles, *Writing Machines* (Cambridge, Mass.: MIT Press, 2002).
+[^Cayley]: John Cayley, "The Code is Not the Text Unless it is the Text", *Electronic Book Review* (2002), available at http://electronicbookreview.com/essay/the-code-is-not-the-text-unless-it-is-the-text/, see also Katherine Hayles, *Writing Machines* (Cambridge, Mass.: MIT Press, 2002).

 [^Vee2]: Vee, *Coding Literacy: How computer programing is changing writing*, 45-58.